 The highlight of the night was a palpable sense of accomplishment and elation as residents were able to speak with the HBI team about the forthcoming acquisition of the church building.
-The night was only made sweeter when the Church’s youth group delivered their trays of homemade desserts.
+The night was only made sweeter when the HYCC teens from “Grow it Cook it Share it” program delivered their trays of homemade desserts.

 Rev. Mary Margaret Earl of the Unitarian Universalist Urban Ministry started the night with a welcome to the group, passing the microphone around to a number of Highland Park residents, each in turn congratulating their neighbors on a their effort in saving the church.

 HBI’s Shaurya Batra presented the current state of the interior and exterior of the building, sharing a timeline of the construction and proposed options for the renovation of the church building and back parcel.

 The plans include a variety of mixed-use public and residential uses that would include affordable and market rate housing.
 The plans all have the ultimate aim to support the upkeep of the building and ensure the affordable housing is sustainable.